CivicActions/ssp-toolkit/docs/ssp.md

 CivicActions has developed, documented and disseminated to personnel a personnel security policy that addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, and compliance; and procedures to facilitate the implementation of the policy and associated controls.
 This information is maintained in CivicActions Personnel Security (PS) Policy document that can be found in the CivicActions Github repository at <https://github.com/CivicActions/compliance-docs>.

-##### LINCS

-The LINCS Technology Project documents the security policy and procedures in addressing position categorization, personnel screening, personnel termination, personnel transfer, and access agreements within the LINCS SSP.
-The LINCS Technology Project adopts the Department of Education personnel security standards and determines position risks levels based on public trust responsibilities.
-This is Agency common control.
-More data about implementation can be obtained from the Agency common control catalog.

 ### PS-2: Position Risk Designation

-##### LINCS

-The LINCS Technology Project’s position sensitivity levels are assigned by the Department of Education and National Classification Center (NCC) as part of the position designation required by OPM under 5 CFR 731.106.
-Each Department position designation is documented on the Standard Position Description (SPD) and assigned a risk level (or sensitivity level) commensurate with the sensitivity of the information, the risk to that information and the system maintaining that information.
-The levels of risk still need to be designated by the Department for employee and contractor positions but since the LINCS Technology Project system does not have any sensitive data, a low risk scenario can be assumed.
-• Employee risk levels and background investigations are: Low Risk= NACI, Moderate Risk= LBI, High Risk= BI.

-• Contractor risk levels and background investigations are: Low Risk= NACI, Moderate Risk= NACC, High Risk= BI.

-In order to ensure every employee is assigned to a position, which has been reviewed for sensitivity by the NCC, the SPD is a required data attribute of an employee’s HR record.
-Position risks designations are reviewed and revised when NCC or OPM publish changes to sensitivity levels.
-This is Agency common control.
-More data about implementation can be obtained from the Agency common control catalog

 #### a